Thermonova DELTA Modular Heat Pump

 DELTA Propane heat pumps are sensitive to return temperature.
 Ideally, return should be below 45°C. As return temperature decreases, delta T increases, and SCOP improves.
 This directly reduces the electricity consumption, cost of operation and carbon footprint.

-Natural Refrigerant:
+Natural Refrigerant

 Unlike synthetic refrigerants such as CFCs, HCFCs, HFCs, and HFOs Propane is a natural refrigerant that has a global warming potential of 3 and does not cause any harmful impacts.
 It is an ideal alternative to synthetic refrigerants that are being phased out or planned for phase-down.